 An offline backup must be performed after a database has been shut down.
 The Database Administrator must schedule a time to shut down the database, and notify all users so they can disconnect from the database.
 Offline backups can be inconvenient for users, since they must remember to complete all active transactions and disconnect from the database before it is shut down.
-DBMaker can perform only full backups while offline.
+A database must be offline during a full backup.

-A RDBMS does not need to provide the capability to backup a database offline, since you can backup the database with operating system commands after it is shut down.
+An RDBMS does not need to provide the capability to backup a database offline, since you can backup the database with operating system commands after it is shut down.
 DBMaker allows you to perform an offline backup using this method, but also provides Server Manager, an easy-to-use graphical tool that allows you to perform offline backups without resorting to using operating system commands.